MilovdZee/LEDCircleClock/README.md

 - NTP to synchronize the time
 - OTA for wireless code updates
 - WEB interface to configure brightness and WIFI settings
-- If WIFI is not found the esp8266 becomes an open access point
+- If WIFI is not found the esp8266 becomes an open access point.
+Pointing a browser to http://192.168.4.1/wifi opens the WIFI configuration page.